Alejogb1/job-board/blog-data/how-can-i-write-pytorch-like-code-in-jax-flax.md

 id: "how-can-i-write-pytorch-like-code-in-jax-flax"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this exact challenge pop up in various projects – transitioning from the familiar landscape of PyTorch to the more functional paradigm of JAX Flax.
 It's definitely a shift, but certainly not an insurmountable one.
 The core difference lies in how we approach state and computation.
 PyTorch, at its heart, is quite mutable; you can directly modify tensors and model parameters during training.
 Flax, on the other hand, favors immutable state.
 This means you're working with pure functions and transformations, where the state is explicitly passed and updated, which can initially feel restrictive but provides immense benefits in terms of composability and parallelization when you become comfortable with the idiom.

 The primary conceptual bridge you need to build centers around understanding that in Flax, the model's state (parameters, batch norm stats, etc.) is separate from the model definition itself.
 You define your model as a pure function that takes parameters as an input and outputs the prediction.
 Updating the parameters involves transforming this state using Jax's functional update mechanisms, notably `jax.grad` for gradient computation and other optimizers provided in JAX.
 This contrasts sharply with PyTorch's in-place updates.
 I distinctly recall struggling with this during a project involving complex neural architecture, moving away from PyTorch's implicit parameter updates was initially disorienting.
 However, by the end, it streamlined debugging significantly and improved the scalability of our training loop.

-To put it another way, you’re not ‘updating’ your model ‘in place’; instead, you’re creating a *new* model state by applying an update based on the gradient of your loss function.
+To put it another way, you’re not ‘updating’ your model ‘in place’; instead, you’re creating a _new_ model state by applying an update based on the gradient of your loss function.
 You then pass this new model state to the next iteration.
 The beauty of this approach emerges when you consider JAX's automatic differentiation and vectorization capabilities, making everything scalable by design.

 Now let’s illustrate with some code.
 Let’s start with a simple example of how a basic linear layer might look in PyTorch and how we’d replicate it in Flax.